TressaPark/7-Project-1-APPetite/README.md

     * Agile software development

 ## Comprehension Check
-    To be employer-ready, we must be able to answer the following questions:
+    To be employer-ready, our team must be able to answer the following questions:

     1. What is agile software development?
         Agile software development comprises various approaches to software development under which requirements and solutions evolve through the collaborative effort of self-organizing and cross-functional teams and their customer(s)/end user(s).
 It advocates adaptive planning, evolutionary development, early delivery, and continual improvement, and it encourages rapid and flexible response to change.